automagica/automagica/README.md

 PressHotkey('enter')
 ```

+## Important notes
+For the `Type`-function to work, you need to set the "United States-International" keyboard layout on your system.
+If the keyboard layout is not available, outcomes of the function might be different.

 ## Credits
 Under the hood, Automagica is built on some of the greatest open source libraries.
 Within Automagica, the following libraries are currently included:
 - [PyAutoGUI](https://github.com/asweigart/pyautogui)